-- A. The City's Investment Advisor(s) shall provide quarterly investment reports on the City's shortterm and long-term core investments to City Commission.
-Schedules in the quarterly report should include the following: - 1.
+- A. The City's Investment Advisor(s) shall provide annual investment reports, or more frequently as requested by the City Commission on the City's short-term and long-term core investments to the City Commission and/or Finance Department.
+Schedules in the report should include all but not limited to the following: - 1.
 A listing of individual securities held at the end of the reporting period - 2.
 Percentage of available funds represented by each investment type - 3.
 Coupon, discount or earning rate - 4.
 Average life or duration and final maturity of all investments - 5.
 Par value and market value